6110-sp25/6110-sp25.github.io/_pages/project/phase_1.md

 - Writing (and debugging!) a front-end for a non-trivial language is a useful skill.
 Think about being able to quickly prototype a domain specific language in a few hours once you master the parsing techniques and tools.
 - The following phases in this class will require a front-end for the Decaf language.
 Typically, this front-end will be constructed by combining the parsers written by the individual students.
-- Your parser serves as an advertisement to the potential group mates.
-It gives a good indicator for how much your group can expect from you in the follow-up phases.

 Your grade in this phase (5% total) is allocated as follows: